-has a deep passion for our wild and natural world, resulting in a career spent publishing and teaching about evolution, ecology, and the critical conservation issues impacting species interactions and survival.
+has a deep passion for our wild and natural world, resulting in a career spent publishing and teaching about evolution, ecology, and the critical conservation issues impacting wild mammal species interactions and adaptation.
 Joanna Lambert is a professor at the University of Colorado – Boulder (CU)

 .
 Previous to her position at CU, Joanna was a professor at University of Texas

-, an associate professor of anthropology and zoology at the University of Wisconsin – Madison
+, an associate professor at the University of Wisconsin – Madison

-, and an assistant professor of anthropology and evolutionary biology at the University of Oregon
+, an assistant professor at the University of Oregon

 In addition to her teaching and research roles, Joanna Lambert has served as an advisor to the United Nations Environment Programme